teashas/AzureAutomationSystem/inception.md

   - Might be nice to view user roles acress Azure for auditing purposes.
   - Don't care to go into too much detail if it is an outside user.

+### Interview 6:
+**Summary:** System must log every activity and then send out automated alerts when logs are out of the ordinary.

+**Interviewer:** Lizzy Repp\
+**Interviewee:** Saima Teasha\
+**When:**  08/04/2022\
+**Consumer segment:** Reader (soon)

+**Key insights:**
+  - More logs the better!
+  - Log everything and send alerts about things out of the ordinary.
+This includes deleting/creating/updating roles and changing resources.
+  - Has not explored Azure workspace.
+  - Part of the security team in Azure.

+**Hypotheses that were validated:**
+  - Logging is an important step of the system configuration.

+**Assessment: Must have / Nice to have / Don’t care**
+  - System must log all activities.

 ## 4. Final value proposition and consumer segments

 **Final Value Proposition:**